 - Relation of the Undergraduate Degree of origin: up to 20 points.

-- Related professional experience and stays at research centers: up to 20 points.
+- Related professional experience and stays at research centres: up to 20 points.

 - Complementary formation (other Degrees, courses, languages, etc.): up to 10 points.